ismetpiuv/piuv-discord-bot/README.md

 # piuv-discord-bot

 `piuv-discord-bot` is a comprehensive management bot for Discord, specifically tailored for FiveM roleplay communities.
-It provides a wide range of features through both slash and prefix commands, including moderation, user management, server status announcements, and roleplay-specific functionalities like whitelisting and character approvals.
+It provides a wide range of features through both slash and prefix commands, including moderation, user management, server status announcements, and roleplay-specific functionalities like whitelisting and multiple character approvals.

 ## Features